gritzko/replicated.cc/specs/frames/index.md

                      @1D4IDD2+XU5eRJ                 'b' 'Y',.
 ```

-With this simple technique we were able to reduce frame size by 30%.
+With this simple technique we were able to reduce the size of the frame by 30%.

 ## Frame substructures

-Depending on how ops are grouped, following structures might be found inside frame:
+Depending on how ops are grouped, the following structures might be found inside a frame:

 *Chains* — sequences of consecutive ops from the same origin.